 5. Comprehensive Essay

 Please include a personal statement describing your reasons for undertaking study at The George Washington University and how you anticipate your completion of the PhD will further your career goals.
+Describe a health related problem area of interest and discuss the translational nature of that problem.
 Also include a potential dissertation topic and any substantial accomplishments not already mentioned on the application form.
 This personal statement should be concise and precise, and should not exceed 1000 words.

 6. English Language Test